-The Ministry of Health, as the competent administrative authority, according to Section 80(1)(h) of Act No. 258/2000 Coll., on Public Health Protection and amendments to certain related acts, as amended (hereinafter referred to as "Act No. 258/2000 Coll."), orders this Protective Measure, proceeding in accordance to Section 68(1) of Act No. 258/2000 Coll., in order to protect against the occurrence of the COVID-19 disease caused by the new SARS-CoV-2 coronavirus:
+The Ministry of Health, as the competent administrative authority, pursuant to Section 80(1)(h) of Act No. 258/2000 Coll., on Public Health Protection and amendments to certain related acts, as amended (hereinafter referred to as "Act No. 258/2000 Coll."), orders this Protective Measure, proceeding pursuant to Section 68(1) of Act No. 258/2000 Coll., in order to liquidate the risk of the occurrence of the COVID-19 disease caused by the new SARS-CoV-2 coronavirus:

-Effective from 12:00 a.m. on 20 July 2020,
+Effective from 12:00 a.m. on 3 August 2020, it

-I. it orders
+I. orders

-- 1. all persons who enter the Czech Republic from 12:00 a.m. on 20 July 2020, - a) to report the incidence of any early symptoms of an infectious disease (in particular elevated temperature, cough, shortness of breath, digestive problems, loss of smell, overall weakness or other symptoms) immediately, via telephone or another means of communication, to the healthcare provider with whom they are registered in the discipline of general medicine or, if they are not registered with any provider, to any provider in the discipline of general medicine. - to undergo examinations for symptoms of an infectious disease when crossing the state border, and if the symptoms of an infectious disease are detected, to provide the necessary cooperation to healthcare workers in conducting the taking of a biological sample in order to determine the presence of the COVID-19 disease; - 2. all persons who have stayed for more than 12 hours in the last 14 days in the territory of countries that are not on the list of countries with a low risk of COVID-19 contagion according to point III.1, immediately after entering the territory of the Czech Republic, to notify this fact, by telephone or other means of communication, to the competent regional hygienic station according to the place of residence or declared stay and immediately undergo a RT-PCR test for the presence of SARS CoV-1 at their own expense, unless the public health protection authority has decided on other quarantine measures in individual cases in accordance with Act No. 258/2000 Coll.
-For the duration of these measures; this does not apply to: - a) international transport workers, if the reason for entry is substantiated by an appropriate document,
+- 1. all persons who entered the Czech Republic from 12:00 a.m. on 3 August 2020, - a) to report the incidence of any symptoms of an early infectious disease (in particular elevated temperature, cough, shortness of breath, digestive problems, loss of smell, overall weakness or other symptoms) immediately, via telephone or any other means of remote access, to the healthcare provider with whom them are registered in the discipline of general medicine or general pediatric medicine or, if they are not registered with any provider, to any provider in the discipline of general medicine or general pediatric medicine, - to undergo examinations for symptoms of infectious disease when crossing the state border, and if the symptoms of an infectious disease are detected, to provide the necessary cooperation to healthcare workers in conducting the taking of a biological sample in order to determine the presence of the COVID-19 disease; - 2. all persons who have stayed for more than 12 hours in the last 14 days in the territory of countries that are not on the list of countries with a low risk of COVID-19 contagion according to point III.1, immediately after entering the territory of the Czech Republic, to notify this fact, by telephone or other remote access, to the competent regional hygienic station according to the place of residence or declared stay and immediately undergo an RT-PCR test for the presence of SARS CoV-2 at their own expense, unless the public health protection authority has decided on other quarantine measures in individual cases in accordance with Act No. 258/2000 Coll. and on the duration of these measures; this does not apply: - a) for international transport workers, if the reason for entry is substantiated by an appropriate document,